-This page titled 2: Strategic Planning is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 2: Strategic Planning is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.

 2.1: The Value Proposition

 - 1. Explain what a value proposition is. - 2.
 Understand why a company may develop different value propositions for different target markets.